samvardhan03/InsurTech-AI/README.md

-# InsurTech-improv-
+# InsurTech
 <img width="1680" alt="Screenshot 2024-11-06 at 12 11 36 AM" src="https://github.com/user-attachments/assets/dd5e8c24-7ac9-499e-a92b-91588629a874">
-The InsurTech web application allows users to search, purchase, manage, and claim insurance policies through a centralized platform.
+The InsurTech AI based web application allows users to search, purchase, manage, and claim insurance policies through a centralized platform.
 Built with Django for the backend API and React for the frontend interface, this platform also includes features for KYC management and personalized insurance plans,currently still in making!

 # Features:
 - **Centralized Insurance Management**: Users can manage multiple policies (life, health, car, etc.) from various insurers.